If you’ve been invited to a Medical School interview at BSMS, check out this guide to the common Medicine interview questions you can expect.

 BSMS Medical Interviews

-BSMS entry requirements for A-Levels are AAA (including Biology and Chemistry) and a minimum of B (or 6) in both Maths and English Language GCSE.
-The BMAT requirements are a 3 or higher in Section 1, a 6 or higher in Section 2 and a minimum of 2.5C in Section 3.
+BSMS entry requirements for A-Levels are AAA (including Biology and Chemistry) and a minimum of grade 6/B in both Maths and English Language GCSE.
+They do not consider other GCSE subjects.

 CTA